graphql-compose/graphql-compose-mongoose/README.md

     }
   };
   const DroidTC = CharacterDTC.discriminator(DroidModel, droidTypeConverterOptions);
-  const PersonTC = CharacterDTC.discriminator(PersonModel);  // baseOptions -> customisationsOptions applied
+  const PersonTC = CharacterDTC.discriminator(PersonModel);  // baseOptions -> customizationsOptions applied

   // You may now use CharacterDTC to add fields to all Discriminators
   // Use DroidTC, `PersonTC as any other ObjectTypeComposer.